-Sigma Phi Omega (SPO), the national academic honor and professional society in gerontology, was established in 1980 to recognize excellence of those who study gerontology and aging and the outstanding service of professionals who work with or on behalf of older persons.
+Sigma Phi Omega (SPO), the international academic honor and professional society in gerontology, was established in 1980 to recognize excellence of those who study gerontology and aging and the outstanding service of professionals who work with or on behalf of older persons.
 The formation of a society provides a much needed link between educators, practitioners, and administrators in various settings where older persons are served.

 The goals of SPO are achieved primarily through activities of local chapters, and secondarily through efforts of the national office and officers.
 Local chapters serve as links within their respective communities to promote interaction between gerontology educators, students, alumni, and local professionals.
 The chapters provide opportunities for personal and professional interaction, sharing of concerns, discussion of issues, and service activities.